 - When taking an exam, backpacks, bookbags, purses, or scratch paper (other than what is provided), may NOT be at the table with you during the exam.
 These must be left in your locker or placed to the front of the exam room.
 Students may not begin to write anything, even on scratch paper, before an exam begins.

 - Exam supplies such as scratch paper and Blue Books for those hand writing the exams are provided in the exam rooms.

 - All students are bound by the honor code.
-Because the student body polices itself, it is imperative that all students review the Drake Law School Code of Student Conduct.
-Camera proctoring will be used to monitor and record exam sessions.
+Because the student body polices itself, it is imperative that all students review the Drake Law School Code of Student Conduct .
+Camera and in person proctoring will be used to monitor and record exam sessions.